 - A literature review.
 This review provides the theoretical background for the VIA project.
 It summarises important European and international policy information on the topic and sets out key research knowledge from the past 20 years.
 The review’s key findings highlight important considerations for involving learners and families more systematically in educational decision-making at all levels.

 - A project report.
-The report will provide a focused rationale and key policy and research evidence on effective ways to include learner and family voices in education decision-making.
-It will also illustrate relevant examples from past Agency projects and specific national efforts to integrate learner and family voices into policy-making and implementation.
-It will present the ‘VIA framework for meaningful participation’ and will conclude with key messages for future work to meaningfully involve learners and families.
+The report provides a focused rationale and key policy and research evidence on effective ways to include learner and family voices in education decision-making.
+It also illustrates relevant examples from past Agency projects and specific national efforts to integrate learner and family voices into policy-making and implementation.
+It presents the ‘VIA framework for meaningful participation’ and concludes with key messages for future work to meaningfully involve learners and families.

 - An online toolkit.
-The toolkit will provide guidance on how to act upon and truly embed learner and family voices in decision-making.
-It will include main principles and specific step-by-step guidelines, approaches, tools, methodologies, innovative practices and direction to action.
-It will also present examples from Agency member countries, showing practical ways of involving learners and families.
+The toolkit provides guidance on how to act upon and truly embed learner and family voices in decision-making.
+It includes main principles and specific step-by-step guidelines, approaches, tools, methodologies, innovative practices and direction to action.
+It also presents examples from Agency member countries, showing practical ways of involving learners and families.

 - A 10-page summary report summarising the project’s rationale, methodology and the main project outcomes.